Asynchronous Method Dispatch (AMD) in C++

 An alternate use case for AMD is an operation that requires further processing after completing the client's request.
 In order to minimize the client's delay, the operation returns the results while still in the dispatch thread, and then continues using the dispatch thread for additional work.

-Enabling AMD
+Enabling AMD Piecemeal

 Consider the following Slice definitions:

-interface J
+interface Controller

 {